SuperRetroHeart/SFTL-SAMMI-Deck/README.md

 Buttons with a Twitch API include mention of a "bot" account.
 There are a couple of different ways bots can work on Twitch; in SAMMI's case, this is a separate account that you've previously set up and connected to SAMMI that you're sending instructons to.
 I **strongly recommend** that you run API commands via your own account unless you already have an account set up for this purpose.

 Buttons using SAMMI commands, in turn, will send messages and announcements based on which account is set as "Join chat under this name" in Twitch Connections.
 This is selectable at the bottom of the SAMMI Core window.
 These should be fine for the majority of folks who need automations That Just Work without too much fuss.

+## Twitch Decks
+There aren't any here yet, but when I do add them, they'll be for more complex actions that can't be contained in a single button.